Turbo Takeaways

 How It Works

 Members who are eligible to get a used or new Navy Federal car loan can usually find lower interest rates.
-Navy Federal typically offers the lowest APRs available in the U.S., along with loan terms as short as 36 months (3 years) or as long as 96 months (8 years).
+Navy Federal typically offers the lowest APRs available in the U.S. Loan terms range from 36 months (3 years) or as long as 96 months (8 years).

 There’s no application fee for getting an auto loan through the Navy Federal Credit Union.
-Once you’re approved, you can set up automatic loan payments through online banking or the mobile app.
-You can also make additional payments on your loan if you want to repay it sooner since there’s no prepayment penalty.
+Once you’re approved, you can set up automatic payments through online banking or the mobile app.
+You can also make additional payments at any time without a prepayment penalty if you want to pay your loan off early.

 If you have an existing car loan, you can also refinance your auto loan if you qualify for a lower APR with Navy Federal than your current auto loan’s APR.
 The minimum loan amount for refinancing is $5,000.
 Otherwise, the APRs and loan terms for refinancing are the same as those for used and new car loans.